Pen Turning for Beginners: Mandrel, Blanks, and First Pens

 Pen kits: what they include and what they don’t

 Pen kits from Penn State Industries, Woodcraft, and similar retailers include the hardware for a specific pen style: the clip, the bands, the nib assembly, and the refill mechanism.
-Most starter packs include hardware for 2 to 5 pens and the matching bushing sizes for those pen styles.
+Most starter packs include hardware for 2 to 5 pens and the matching bushing sizes for those pen styles, and some throw in drill bits sized to the hardware or a barrel trimmer for squaring the drilled blank.
 They don’t include a lathe, drill press, turning tools, or sandpaper.

 The value of a kit over buying components separately is the matched bushings.
 Every pen style has a specific set of bushing diameters.
 If you buy the kit, you know you have the right bushings.
 If you buy hardware piecemeal, you need to cross-reference the bushing size requirements for each style you want to make.